bflemi3/react-squiggle/README.md

     form,
     validations: [
         (value, { password }) => value !== password && `Woops, this doesn't match your password`
-        // you can also use the `matchesField` validator provided with the library
+        // You can also use the `matchesField` validator provided with the library
         // validators.matchesField(`Woops, this doesn't match your password`, passwordField) ]
 });